jobinthompu/NiFi-REST-API-FlowFile-Count-Monitoring/README.md

 ![alt tag](https://github.com/jobinthompu/NiFi-REST-API-FlowFile-Count-Monitoring/blob/master/images/Original_Flow_Settings.jpg)

-## Creating a Flow to Monitor Connection Queue.
+## Creating a Flow to Monitor Connection Queue Count.

 1) Drop a GenerateFlowFile processor to the canvas and make "Run Schedule" 60 sec so we dont execute the flow to often.